Pacmed/prediction-app-basic/README.md

 │   ├── config.py      <- Script with configuration
 │   ├── icu_model.py   <- Script with a data-layer for the ICU
 │   ├── mysql_adapter.py <- code with an adapter for the Python MySQLdb package
-│   └── patient_prediction_engine.py <- Script to make a prediction for a single patient
+│   └── patient_prediction_engine.py <- Script to make a prediction for a single patient (contains the prediction model) │
-│
 └── .gitignore         <- Indicates which files should never be uploaded to git
 ```